BASSOFeeSH/SuperDuo/README.md

 Project 3 required one, high-level repository for submission.
 This contains both sub-projects, Alexandria and FootballScores.

 ###Alexandria and FootballScores
+To see the history of each project, visit their repositories:

 [The working repository for Alexandria](https://github.com/JimBasso/Alexandria)

 [The working repository for FootballScores](https://github.com/JimBasso/FootballScores)